25th anniversary for the CAMP!

 To watch the 90 minute Zoom program, "Bill Randle in Cleveland: From Electric Elvis to The Shakers" with audio and video clips on YouTube -- click here

-This Zoom program was based on his book now available in a new illustrated 2nd edition:
+This program was based on the book now available in an illustrated 2nd edition:

-To read about this book -- click here
+To read about this PDF book -- click here

 A valuable series of American music